moraes/tipfy/docs/source/tutorials/sessions.rst

            return Response('Session was deleted!')

 That's it.
-Here we had an overview of :ref:`tipfy.ext.session-module`.
+Here we had an overview of :ref:`api.tipfy.ext.session`.
 There are other things to explore in the session store, such as flash messages and secure cookie generation, but that is up to you.
 Take a look at the API and have fun!